shamanec/GADS/docs/provider.md

 ## iOS Phones
 ### Enable Developer mode - iOS 16+ only
-Developer mode needs to be enabled on iOS 16+ devices to allow Xcode and `go-ios` usage against the device
+Developer mode needs to be enabled on iOS 16+ devices to allow `go-ios` usage against the device
 - Open `Settings > Privacy & Security > Developer Mode`
 - Enable the toggle